Unstuck Performance.

 For When Your Mind Gets in the Way of What Your Body Knows

 Mental performance training helps you build focus, composure, mental toughness, and confidence under pressure.
-I combine that with Brainspotting to help the work land in your nervous system—so it’s not just something you understand intellectually, but something you can actually access when it matters.
+Brainspotting to helps that work land in your nervous system—so it’s not just something you understand intellectually, but something you can actually access when it matters.

 This approach works on both levels: sharpening mental skills and rewiring stress responses that block your performance.
 It's what helps you move from overthinking to instinct, from pressure to presence.